KryptonMC/docs/README.md

 ---
-description: Welcome to the official documentation for the Krypton API!
+description: The official documentation for the Krypton API!
 ---

 # Introduction